lou1306/absentee/README.md

 ## Basic usage

-`Absentee` takes as input a C program and a configuration file in the [`toml` format](https://github.com/toml-lang/toml), which specifies the transformations to be performed.
+`absentee` takes as input a C program and a configuration file in the [`toml` format](https://github.com/toml-lang/toml), which specifies the transformations to be performed.